hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-shp.md

 ```

 ### KML (Google Earth)

-To display point, line or polygon features in *Google Earth*, features can be plugged in to Google's [*KML*](https://developers.google.com/kml/documentation/kml_tut) (Keyhole Markup Language), similar to creation of *GeoJSON* files, with the simple function `geometry.ExportToKML`:
+To display point, line or polygon features in *Google Earth*, features can be written to Google's [*KML*](https://developers.google.com/kml/documentation/kml_tut) (Keyhole Markup Language), similar to the creation of a *GeoJSON* file, with `ogr`s built-in function `geometry.ExportToKML`:

 ```python